-Difference Between Center Of Gravity and Centroid
+Difference between Centre of Gravity and Centroid

-|Difference Between Center of Gravity and Centroid|
+|Difference Between Centre of Gravity and Centroid|

-|Center of Gravity||Centroid|
+|Centre of Gravity||Centroid|

-|The point where the total weight of the body focuses upon||It is referred to the geometrical center of a body|
+|The point where the total weight of the body focuses upon||It is referred to as the geometrical centre of a body|

-|It is the point where the gravitational force (weight) acts on the body||It is referred to the center of gravity of uniform density objects|
+|It is the point where the gravitational force (weight) acts on the body||It is referred to the centre of gravity of uniform density objects|

 |It is denoted by g||It is denoted by c|

-|Center of Gravity in a uniform gravitational field is the average of all points, weighted by local density or specific weight||The centroid is a point in a plane area in such a way that the moment of area about any axis throughout that point is 0|
+|Centre of Gravity in a uniform gravitational field is the average of all points, weighted by local density or specific weight||The centroid is a point in a plane area in such a way that the moment of area about any axis throughout that point is 0|

-|It is a physical behavior of the object, a point where all the weight of an object is acting||It is a geometrical behavior.
-It is the center of measure of the amount of geometry.|
+|It is a physical behaviour of the object, a point where all the weight of an object is acting||It is a geometrical behaviour.
+It is the centre of measure of the amount of geometry.|

 These were some differences between centre of gravity and centroid.
 If you wish to find out more, download BYJU’S The Learning App.